The Ultimate Guide to GPU Mining in 2023

 The block also contains a cryptographic hash of the previous block’s contents.
 This makes blockchains immutable since going back and changing a transaction would make the block hash change and break the chain.

-Blockchains that GPUs and other devices can mine use a consensus mechanism called “.”
+Blockchains that GPUs and other devices can mine use a consensus mechanism called “proof of work.”
 This system brings all network nodes into agreement about the validity of the transactions that took place on the network and are forged into a block.

 This works because all of the blockchain’s miners devote their computing power to solving a cryptographic puzzle.
 Their devices are trying solutions one after the other, and, as you can imagine, a miner with more computing power (more and better GPUs) has a greater chance of winning.